InseeFr/btb/README.md

 ## Usage

 Details on how to use the package can be found in its [documentation](man).
 Some applications for spatial smoothing are presented in [chapter 8](https://www.insee.fr/en/statistiques/fichier/3635545/imet131-l-chapitre-8.pdf) of the [Handbook of Spatial Analysis](https://www.insee.fr/en/information/3635545) published by Insee.
+You advise you to start by consulting the [vignette](https://inseefr.github.io/btb/articles/btb.html) of the package

 ## Contributions

 Maintainer: Kim Antunez <antuki.kim+cran@gmail.com>

 Creators, authors and contributors:

 - Arlindo DOS SANTOS [cre],
 - François SEMECURBE [cre],
-- Kim ANTUNEZ [aut],
 - Julien PRAMIL [aut]
+- Kim ANTUNEZ [ctb],
 - Auriane RENAUD [ctb],
 - Farida MAROUCHI [ctb]
 - Joachim TIMOTEO [ctb]